-An internal combustion engine is not a nonroad engine if:

-- The engine is used to propel a motor vehicle or a vehicle used solely for competition, or is subject to standards promulgated under section 202 of the Act; or - The engine is regulated by a federal New Source Performance Standard promulgated under section 111 of the Act; or - The engine otherwise included in paragraph (1)(iii) of this definition remains or will remain at a location for more than 12 consecutive months or a shorter period of time for an engine located at a seasonal source.
+- (2) An internal combustion engine is not a nonroad engine if it meets any of the following criteria: - (i) The engine is used to propel a motor vehicle, an aircraft, or equipment used solely for competition. - (ii) The engine is regulated under 40 CFR part 60, (or otherwise regulated by a federal New Source Performance Standard promulgated under section 111 of the Clean Air Act (42 U.S.C.
+7411)).
+Note that this criterion does not apply for engines meeting any of the criteria of paragraph (1) of this definition that are voluntarily certified under 40 CFR part 60. - (iii) The engine otherwise included in paragraph (1)(iii) of this definition remains or will remain at a location for more than 12 consecutive months or a shorter period of time for an engine located at a seasonal source.
 A location is any single site at a building, structure, facility, or installation.
-Any engine (or engines) that replaces an engine at a location and that is intended to perform the same or similar function as the engine replaced will be included in calculating the consecutive time period.
+For any engine (or engines) that replaces an engine at a location and that is intended to perform the same or similar function as the engine replaced, include the time period of both engines in calculating the consecutive time period.
 An engine located at a seasonal source is an engine that remains at a seasonal source during the full annual operating period of the seasonal source.
 A seasonal source is a stationary source that remains in a single location on a permanent basis (i.e., at least two years) and that operates at that single location approximately three months (or more) each year.
-This paragraph does not apply to an engine after the engine is removed from the location.
+See § 1068.31 for provisions that apply if the engine is removed from the location.

-This condition provides supplemental information for non-road engines monitored under Conditions 6.2 and 7 and is intended to help ensure the protection of ambient air quality in accordance with 18 AAC 50.010(2) and 18 AAC 50.50.
+This condition provides supplemental information for nonroad engines monitored under Condition 8 and is intended to help ensure the protection of ambient air quality in accordance with 18 AAC 50.010(2).

-Condition 12 - Stored Equipment
+Condition 13 - Stored Equipment